 Nearly 40 million Americans have arthritis, and roughly half find their arthritis so severe it interferes with life.
-Early treatment can slow down disease’s progression and joint deterioration, so it’s important to schedule an appointment with the doctors at Boerne Family Medicine as soon as you begin to have joint pain or inflammation.
-Whether you call the office in Boerne, Texas, or book online, please don’t wait to benefit from their experience and comprehensive arthritis care.
+Early treatment can slow down the disease’s progression and joint deterioration, so it’s important to schedule an appointment with the doctors at Boerne Family Medicine as soon as you begin to have joint pain or inflammation.
+Whether you call the office in Boerne, Texas, or book online, please don’t wait to benefit from our experience and comprehensive arthritis care.

 Arthritis refers to more than 100 different conditions that are all slightly different but share two qualities: they’re all inflammatory, and they affect joints.
 The diverse types also share a common symptom: pain.

 What are the two most common forms of arthritis?

 Osteoarthritis is the most common type of arthritis, followed by rheumatoid arthritis:

 Osteoarthritis, also called degenerative arthritis, develops over time from daily wear-and-tear that slowly breaks down cartilage.
 Cartilage serves to cushion and protect the ends of bones.
 As it disappears, bones inside the joint rub against each other every time you move, causing pain, bone spurs, loss of motion, and inflammation.

 Rheumatoid arthritis begins with inflammation and swelling in the tissues around the joint.
 It’s an autoimmune disorder that goes through cycles, causing flare-ups followed by periods of remission.

 The swelling eventually causes bone erosion and joint deformity.
 The inflammation from rheumatoid arthritis can spread through your body, damaging many systems, including your skin, eyes, lungs, and blood vessels.

 What are the signs of arthritis?

 Osteoarthritis and rheumatoid arthritis both cause pain, stiffness, and reduced mobility, but they have distinguishing signs: